Early Years Foundation Stage

 - Expressive Arts and Design

-These areas are all equally important and linked to each other throughout the curriculum.
 They are taught and assessed through a balance of adult-led and child-initiated activities.
-Each day the children may receive teaching in whole class, small group and one-to-one situations.
+Each day the children will receive teaching in whole class, small group and one-to-one situations.

 The Learning Environment

-The Reception area is organised to allow the children to become motivated and independent learners.
-It is set up in learning areas between which the children can move freely for much of the day and they have access to a wide range of equipment and resources.
+The EYFS area is organised to allow the children to become motivated and independent learners.
+It is set up in learning areas between which the children can move freely for much of the day, including indoors and in our own outdoor area, and they have access to a wide range of equipment and resources.

-In the summer term of the EYFS we complete the Early Years Foundation Stage Profile and provide a written report to parents.
+In the summer term we complete the Early Years Foundation Stage Profile and provide a written report to parents.
 The report includes the children’s progress against the Early Learning Goals and a summary describing their child’s characteristics of learning.

 - Encouraging children to know their views count and their opinions are important, e.g. following the children’s interests for topics and activities.